Sibanda & Zantwijk

 How to file a trademark in Nigeria

-The easiest way to file a Nigerian trademark is through the GlobalIPCo online filing system – a filing platform that specialises in securing IP protection in Africa.
-If you are a law firm, the cost to obtain a Nigerian trademark is: Filing: $126 Registration: $70 Step 1: Choose a Word mark or a Logo Either … Read more
+The easiest way to file a trademark in Nigeria is through the GlobalIPCo online filing system – a filing platform that specialises in securing IP protection in Africa.
+If you are a law firm, the cost to obtain a Nigerian trademark is: Filing: $126 Registration: $70 Step 1: Choose a Word mark or a Logo … Read more

 May 3rd, 2025